LimeChain/Rock-Node/docs/persistence/design-doc.md

 ### 3.1 Component Responsibilities

-#### PersistenceService (`service.rs`)
+#### PersistenceService (service.rs)

 The public entry point for the plugin.
-It implements the `BlockReader` and `BlockWriter` traits defined in `rock-node-core`.
-It acts as a router, delegating all read, write, and archival operations to the appropriate specialized component.
+It implements the `BlockReader` and `BlockWriter` traits.
+It is responsible for writes to the hot tier and for routing read requests to the appropriate tier.

-#### StateManager (`state.rs`)
+#### StateManager (state.rs)

 The single source of truth for all storage metadata.
-It uses a dedicated metadata Column Family in RocksDB to atomically track crucial watermarks like `latest_persisted_block`, `earliest_hot_block`, and the `true_earliest_persisted` block for the entire node.
+It uses a dedicated metadata Column Family in RocksDB to atomically track crucial watermarks like `latest_persisted_block` and `earliest_hot_block`.

-#### HotTier (`hot_tier.rs`)
+#### HotTier (hot_tier.rs)

 The specialist for managing the `hot_blocks` Column Family in RocksDB.
 It provides an API to read, write, and delete recent block data.
-All writes are performed via atomic `WriteBatch` operations.
+It is configured with a specific block cache size to ensure a predictable RAM footprint.

-#### ColdWriter (`cold_storage/writer.rs`)
+#### ColdWriter (cold_storage/writer.rs)

 Responsible for creating the cold storage archive files.
-It takes a batch of blocks, compresses them with zstd into a `.rba` (Rock Block Archive) data file, and creates a corresponding `.rbi` (Rock Block Index) file.
-It uses a write-to-temp → fsync → atomic rename pattern to ensure durability against crashes.
+It takes a batch of blocks, compresses them with zstd into a `.rba` data file, and creates a corresponding `.rbi` index file.

-#### ColdReader (`cold_storage/reader.rs`)
+#### ColdReader (cold_storage/reader.rs)

 The specialist for reading from cold storage.
-On startup, it scans the cold storage directory and builds an in-memory `DashMap` of every historical block's location for O(1) lookups.
-It exposes a method that allows the Archiver to load new index files in real-time.
+On startup, it scans the cold storage directory and memory-maps the index (`.rbi`) files.
+This approach delegates memory management to the OS's virtual memory system, providing fast lookups with a minimal application RAM footprint.

-#### Archiver (`cold_storage/archiver.rs`)
+#### Archiver (cold_storage/archiver.rs)

-The background process that manages the data lifecycle.
-It is triggered after every live block write.
-It checks if the number of blocks in the hot tier exceeds a configured threshold.
-If it does, the Archiver coordinates reading a batch from the HotTier, commanding the ColdWriter to archive it, and upon success, commanding the ColdReader to load the new index before finally commanding the HotTier to delete the now-archived blocks.
+An asynchronous background task (`tokio::task`) that manages the data lifecycle.
+It is triggered by notifications from the PersistenceService after a write and also runs on a periodic schedule.
+It orchestrates moving blocks from the HotTier to Cold Storage.

 ---